Climate of Florida: Snowfall

 Snowfall is rare in Florida.
 The earliest recorded occurrence of snow or sleet occurred in 1774 in the far northern portion of the state.
-The latest occurrence of snow or sleet fell on January 21-22, 2025 as a major winter storm affected much of the Gulf Coast of the United States.
-Cities such as Pensacola saw record breaking snow accumulations.
+The latest occurrence of snow or sleet fell on January 21–22, 2025, as a major winter storm affected much of the Gulf Coast of the United States.
+Cities such as Pensacola saw record-breaking snow accumulations.

 The state record for snowfall is 9.8 in, set in Milton, Florida during the 2025 Gulf Coast blizzard.
 The earliest in the season that frozen precipitation has fallen was during the Late November 2006 Nor'easter on November 21 across central Florida.
 The latest in the season that snow or sleet has fallen was on April 8, 2007.
-Snow flurries have been reported in the air (not on the ground) as far south as Homestead, during a January 19, 1977 event.
+Snow flurries have been reported in the air (not on the ground) as far south as Homestead, during a January 19, 1977, event.

 Ecosystems responses to climate

-Florida's ecosystem experiences many significant transformations in response to the changing climate, including the expansion of mangrove forests along Florida's sizable coastlines.
+Florida's ecosystem undergoes significant transformations in response to a changing climate, including the expansion of mangrove forests along its extensive coastlines.
 As sea levels rise, mangroves migrate northward and start to replace salt marshes.
 Sea level rising is one of the most certain consequences of climate change.
 Caused factors such as ocean warming and ice sheets melting.
 Mangroves are extremely beneficial by stabilizing shorelines and reducing flood damage, ultimately saving billions in coastal protection costs.
 Mangroves reduced flood depths by up to 1.5 meters and avoided up to 50% of property losses in certain coastal areas during storm surge events.
 The expansion and protective role of mangroves explains how Florida's ecosystems are actively responding to climate change.

 In addition to mangrove expansion, Florida also experiences shifts in vegetation zones due to climate change.
 As winters become milder, tropical species move northward, a process known as tropicalization.
 Parts of the southernmost United States will 'tropicalize" as climate changes, with cold-sensitive plants and animals moving northward due to fewer, weaker winter freezes.

 Ecosystem protection and natural defenses

-Additional research shows that mangrove forests minimize flood depths and property losses by absorbing storm-surge energy, though their effectiveness varies along different coastlines.
+Additional research shows that mangrove forests reduce flood depths and property losses by absorbing storm-surge energy, though their effectiveness varies across coastlines.
 These discoveries highlight the value of mangrove conservation and restoration as a cost-effective natural defense against climate-driven flooding in Florida.

 Effects on biodiversity

-Changes in Florida's climate including precipitation patterns and rising temperatures have a serve effect on biodiversity.
-These changes can pose risks to habitats which can threaten an abundance of plant and animal species.
+Changes in Florida's climate, including precipitation patterns and rising temperatures, have a severe effect on biodiversity.
+These changes can pose risks to habitats, threatening the abundance of plant and animal species.

 Impact on tourism

 Tourism, one of Florida's most economically vital sectors, faces growing challenges from climate change.
-Increasing temperatures, stronger hurricanes, and worsening coastal erosion have already begun to alter visitor patterns and threaten coastal infrastructure.
+Increasing temperatures, stronger hurricanes, and worsening coastal erosion are already altering visitor patterns and threatening coastal infrastructure.
 Studies of Florida's coastal destinations highlight that adaptation measures such as resilient building design and improved beach management will be essential to sustain the state's tourism economy in a warming climate.